akeneo/pim-docs/install_pim/manual/daemon_queue.rst

 Logs
 ----

 The daemon process writes logs to the standard output.
-Adding a ``-vv`` option increases the verbosity and allows you to see logs about consumed jobs.
+Adding a ``-vv`` option increases the verbosity and allows to see logs about consumed jobs.
 It's your responsibility to choose where to write the logs.
 For example, to write in the file ``/tmp/daemon_logs.log``: